Welcome, visitor! Sign In

 You must have been a full time resident in the jurisdiction of the Grand Lodge for the previous 12 months.
 Which is the Province of Ontario in Canada.

-There may be exceptions to this requirement in regards to the time, but that can only be done by dispensation of the Grand Lodge.
+There may be exceptions to this requirement in regards to the time, but that can only be done by dispensation of our Grand Master.

 Resided within the jurisdiction of the constituent lodge: